shocklateboy92/smouldering_durtles/README.md

-# com.the_tinkering.wk
+# Smouldering Durtles

-com.the_tinkering.wk is an Android app for WaniKani
+Smouldering Durtles is an Android app for WaniKani, forked from the existing codebase of Flaming Durtles, the popular open source client that has fallen into disprear.
+I'm Joeni over on the site and took on updating the application to support changes in WaniKani's API, in the hopes that Android users will continue to have access.

+The following is the original information regarding licencing and sharing:

 It's set up as an Android project with Google's default gradle set up.
 Use Android Studio or the Gradle command line to build it.